SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

    as noted above, you're not allowed to depend on behavioral differences that happen because of call by reference.

+..
+XXX Update the above paragraph for rdar://31079627 (exclusivity).

 You can't pass the same argument to multiple in-out parameters because the order in which the copies are written back is not well defined,